What is form 5500-EZ for the Solo 401k?

 Help!
 I don’t have a CPA to help me file this form.

 No problem!
-Just reach out to us and we can provide a vetted list of great CPAs in our network who are familiar with the Solo 401k and 5500-EZ filing.
+Just reach out to us and we can provide a CPA resource list of those familiar with the Solo 401k and 5500-EZ filing.

 DISCLAIMER: Please note that this guide is for educational and informational purposes only.
 The guide is not intended nor should not it be considered a replacement for tax, legal or investment advice.
 Always consult your tax advisor, CPA and/or legal counsel before filing.